o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 4. Build the project by using the O3DE CLI (refer to [Build a project](/docs/user-guide/build/configure-and-build/#build-a-project)).
 Or, use the Project Manager (refer to the **Build** action in the [Project Manager](/docs/user-guide/project-config/project-manager/)) page.

-5. Open Editor for your project.
+5. Open your project in the Editor.

 6. Open the tool by selecting **Tools > Examples > MyCppShapeExample** from the file menu.
 (See A in the following image.)